-The Breckenridge golf course has three championship nines, the Bear the Beaver and the Elk.
+The Breckenridge Golf Club has three championship nine-hole courses: The Bear Course, The Beaver Course and The Elk Course.
 All three nines are Jack Nicklaus signature courses.
-Panoramic views of the snowcapped Colorado Rockies can be seen on every hole.
-Dense wooded areas give way to open native grassland and wetland areas.
-It is not uncommon to spot wildlife during your round.
-Seeing beaver, deer and elk, an occasional moose and bear, abundant red fox and red tail hawks, you realize golf at Breckenridge is more than just golf.
+Panoramic views of the snow-capped Colorado Rockies can be seen from every hole of the Breckenridge Golf Course.
+Dense wooded areas give way to open native grassland and wetland areas where it’s not uncommon to spot wildlife during your round.
+Seeing a beaver, elk, an occasional moose or bear, or the abundant red fox and red tail hawks can be chalked up to just another day on the greens.

 The Bear Course

-Opened in 1985, the Bear was the first nine to grace the landscape known to the early day miners as Buffalo Flats.
-The miners certainly did not imagine golf in such an environment.
-What was once a tent city of miners seeking fortunes of gold, the landscape now is a challenging golf course with players seeking pars and birdies.
-The challenges for today's golfer are quite similar to yesterday's miners - nothing comes easy.
+Opened in 1985, The Bear Course was the first nine to grace the landscape known to the early day miners as the Buffalo Flats.
+The miners certainly did not imagine golf in such an environment, or golf as a sport or attraction, in fact.
+What was once a tent city of miners seeking fortunes of gold, the landscape now is home to a challenging golf course with players seeking pars and birdies.

-You should shoot no higher than your handicap the first six holes on the Bear nine, because holes 7, 8, and 9 are as tough as they get.
-To finish this nine on pace with your handicap will take all of your skills.
-The Bear nine has the most open feel of the three nines, as many of the holes play around the native grasses and wetlands.
-Views of the Ten-Mile mountain range are most notable on holes eight and nine.
-For a great view of the ski runs at the Breckenridge Ski Area, look back down hole # 5 once you are on the green.
-The Bear was fittingly named for the black bears that wander onto this nine numerous times every summer.
+Golfers should expect to shoot no higher than their handicap the first six holes on the Bear nine as holes seven, eight and nine are as tough as they get.
+To finish this nine on pace with your handicap will take skill.
+The Bear nine is the most open of the three nines; many of the holes play around the native grasses and wetland areas.
+Views of the Ten Mile mountain range are most dramatic on holes eight and nine.
+For a great view of the ski trails at the Breckenridge Ski Resort, look back on hole five from the green.
+The Bear course was fittingly named for the black bears that wander onto the course every summer.